justnonamenoname/lifeticle/readme.md

 It can be assumed that they operate at the atomic level, for example: a distance of 1 meter is 1 thousandth of an atom, a sensation at a distance of a kilometer is at a distance of an atom.
 In this case, you cannot feel anything further than a kilometer.
-Qualia have a real spatial location, but the size of this is very small, qualia are smaller than a molecule.
+Qualia have a real spatial location, but their size is extremely small - comparable to that of a molecule.
 As you grow older, objects are felt to be of a different size, and even if there is a separate area of space around the lifeticle and the sizes of sensations are larger, then they still do not correspond to real sizes, but are relative.
 Furthermore, one's own spatial domain is a more complex structure.